Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

-In what may be a first major step in the US toward privacy policies that rely on active consumer consent (such as Europe’s upcoming GDPR), the Federal Communications Commission ruled that internet service providers cannot utilize their customers’ browsing data without consent.
+In what may be a first major step in the US toward privacy policies that rely on active consumer consent (such as Europe’s upcoming General Data Protection Regulation (GDPR)), the Federal Communications Commission ruled that internet service providers cannot utilize their customers’ browsing data without consent.

 Google expanded on its strength in web analytics to launch an entire Analytics 360 suite of tools in 2016, while Oracle — a key player in marketing platforms’ competition for more and better data — launched what it described as the largest B2B audience data marketplace.